Putting Everything Together

 • Consider what another app might look like that uses the chess engine as a library.
 Alter the process to serve this use case, or add another process that can be spawned to do such a thing.

-There are also extensions to this tutorial which dive into specific use cases which make the most of Kinode OS:
+There are also extensions to this tutorial which dive into specific use cases which make the most of Kinode:

 The full code is available here.